Shellshock: Nam '67: Gameplay

 Damage modeling in the game is quite detailed.
 Rather than enemies always dying instantly, they may suffer different “hit response states,” from light wounds to more severe damage, including dismemberment, depending on weapon type and hit accuracy.
 This layered damage system adds weight to firefights and underscores the brutality of the conflict.
 When enemies die, they often drop their weapons, which player can then scavenge and use.
 Addition to large-scale battles, it includes stealth-oriented missions, where players might be tasked with infiltration, assassination, or rescuing prisoners, operating more covertly rather than engaging in all-out firefights.
 There are also set-piece moments: for instance, the player may man a helicopter gun position, adding variety to the pacing of combat.

 Between missions, there is a base camp phase which functions as a kind of hub.
-Here, the player can interact with other soldiers and officers, trade or acquire items, and ready for the next mission.
+The player can interact with other soldiers and officers, trade or acquire items, and ready for the next mission.
 These interludes provide role-playing elements, giving the player a chance to manage resources, gain intelligence, or customize their approach to future operations.

 Missions are structured to reflect different phases of the protagonist’s “tour of duty.”
 As the player advances, they may be promoted into Special Forces, such as new mission types and tactical challenges.
 The variety of mission design, ranging from open battlefield engagements to tight stealth assignments, helps maintain tension and reflects the unpredictable nature of the Vietnam War.
 The combat system would then reward players a tactical thinking and caution.
 Due limited ammo, realistic weapon behavior, and the threat of shellshock, players are encouraged to use the environment, change their position, and make deliberate decisions about engagements.
 There is no single “correct” way to complete many encounters, whether to rush in with firepower or pick off enemies from covered angles is often left to the player’s judgment.